 Perhaps you’ve cut corners training new employees so they can start working sooner.
 Once again, this could come back to bite you in the future if they make a huge mistake because they weren’t adequately trained, or they decide to get another job because they don’t feel up to the task.
 Cutting corners will impact your bottom line at some time, so why not avoid it altogether.

 Many businesses aren’t aware of the shocking cost of a disengaged workforce.
 It has been reported that these unmotivated employees who don’t connect with the company’s values cost the UK £340bn each year.
 Moreover, research from brand agency Maverick revealed that investing just 10% more in staff engagement could allow UK businesses to add £2,700 per employee per year in profits.
 This translates to an extra 3% of the nation’s GDP.

 A business thrives on the quality of its people.
 Without engaged employees who understand the company values and appreciate their job responsibilities as part of the wider business objectives, the business won’t last long.
 Engaged employees are more productive and motivated, and more likely to have job satisfaction.
+This means they work harder and smarter (which can have a huge effect on profit and turnover).
 Which leads onto the next area where businesses waste money every day…

 Staff turnover can be a problem in many sectors, but reducing turnover and improving training is essential if you need to save cash.
 It’s extremely costly having to replace employees on a regular basis, so consider how investing in learning and development opportunities along with culture and engagement could help you save money in the long term.